The MA Program in the Social Sciences (MAPSS)

 Students in the Formation of Knowledge MAPSS concentration will have an opportunity to engage in the institute's dynamic intellectual life, including a regular “Cultures & Knowledge” workshop series, a University of Chicago press journal entitled KNOW: A Journal on the Formation of Knowledge, and a collection of critical essays published regularly on SIFK's blog Formations

-The Formation of Knowledge MAPSS concentration requires students to take 1 core seminar (SIFK-MAPSS) and two additional seminars and to work closely with at least one faculty supervisor at or affiliated with the Stevanovich Institute on the Formation of Knowledge who will oversee and approve a MA thesis.
+The Formation of Knowledge MAPSS concentration requires students to take 1 core seminar (SIFK-MAPSS) and two additional seminars and to work closely with at least one faculty supervisor at or affiliated with the Stevanovich Institute on the Formation of Knowledge who will oversee and approve an MA thesis.

 In addition to the core and two elective seminars, MAPSS students will be required to produce an MA thesis (30–40 pages in length) that explores a foundational question in the formation of knowledge.
 The Formation of Knowledge concentration challenges students to creatively employ the tools they have acquired in their core MAPSS Perspectives on Social Science course as well as the core and elective seminars they have taken at SIFK, in order to refine and reshape the intellectual framework of their research questions and theses.

 The Stevanovich Institute on the Formation of Knowledge offers a broad range of courses cross-listed with a broad range of departments at the University of Chicago, including History, the Committee on Conceptual and Historical Studies of Science, Comparative Race and Ethnic Studies, Psychology, Sociology, Anthropology, and Comparative Human Development.
-A sample of our multi-disciplinary offerings may be found below:

 Our goal is to prepare students for interdisciplinary PhD study in social science, and for leadership positions at research institutions, government agencies, non-profits, and the private sector.